sg0/matching-offload/README.md

 Compile
 -------
 Just invoking `make should build the program, without any changes made to the Makefile.
-Please pass the appropriate macro to select the MPI version, following are the macros (also mentioned in the Makefile):

-# Options for choosing the MPI variants
-#-DUSE_MPI_NRM, RMA (passive mode) with neighbor communicator
-#-DUSE_MPI_P2P, Plain P2P
-#-DUSE_MPI_NCL, Neighborhood collective
-#-DUSE_MPI_NPP, P2P with neighbor communicator
-#-DUSE_MPI_RMA, Plain RMA (passive mode)
-# Experimental:
-#-DUSE_MPI_UPX, use -DREPLACE_UPX_WITH_RMA to replace UPCXX with MPI calls
+Please pass -DUSE_OMP_OFFLOAD and specific compiler options.

+If you are running the code on a multi-socket system, pass -DGRAPH_FT_LOAD=<x> while building where x == #sockets or
+#NUMA-nodes (it is 1 by default) to leverage first-touch access.

 -----
 Input